erikorlowski/cscie97/cscie97/asn5/design.md

 ```

 ### System Monitor
 The System Monitor is responsible for monitoring the health of all modules in the NGATC system.
-The system monitor consumes the health of each module in the NGATC and produces an interface for modules (the Administrator and Controller, although there is nothing to preclude other modules from consuming this interface) to gain information about the NGATC system health.
+The system monitor consumes the health of each module in the NGATC and produces an interface for modules (the Controller module, although there is nothing to preclude other modules from consuming this interface) to gain information about the NGATC system health.

 ### Controller
 The Controller module is the primary interface that flight controllers will directly interact with.
 This module exposes a GUI to flight controllers that shows aircraft light data, weather, map information and aircraft type information.
 The Controller module consumes this information from the Flight Tracker, Static Map and Weather modules.
 This module allows bidirectional communication between pilots and controllers, as well as between multiple controllers.
 It also provides alert information to controllers, as well as AI generated suggestions.